 Anchoring is a wonderful tool to rediscover yourself.
 I picked up what I have lost in my childhood; for example, I realized my core value, kindness, is significant.
 Also, the group process allowed me to be vulnerable in the group.
 Being vulnerable brings me closer to God.
 I felt good about myself and my relationship with God after the class ended on Friday.

-Similarly, Rachel noted, “Sharing insights from the CAPS-G made this more meaningful and humanized our relationships.
+Similarly, Rachel noted, “Sharing insights from the CAPG made this more meaningful and humanized our relationships.
 I saw people soften and begin to relax.
 Parts of ourselves that are disowned, neglected, or that we are unaware of seemed to have emerged.”

 Qualitative Research Conclusion